 Approximation and Estimation

 In both cases, "about" signals that the result is not exact but falls within a reasonable range.
 The reason for using an approximation or estimation can vary.
-It could be due to incomplete data, computational limitations, or simply the need for a quick, ballpark figure.
+So it could be due to incomplete data, computational limitations, or simply the need for a quick, ballpark figure.
 The key is that "about" prepares the listener or reader to expect a degree of imprecision.

 Tolerance and Error